Znasif/TablePlay/TablePlayiOS/README.md

 The following challenges were faced:

-- [x] importing json with not duplicates and appropriate swift structs
-- [x] using swiftUI to navigate between different views using programmatic buttons and navigationLink
-- [x] using MeshResource for bar creation (field plane and player cube)
-- [x] using TextureResource to load a texture into the plane mesh
+- [x] keep the anchor attached to a real-world plane (detach and attach from entities)
-- [x] creating AR anchor to show where the plane will be attached to
+- [x] have the different player cubes move around the field when the field is attached to a plane.
+- [x] load realistic player and football mesh
+- [x] animate using locomotion data including orientation

 The following challenges remain:

-- [] keep the anchor attached to a real-world plane (detach and attach from entities)
-- [] have the different player cubes move around the field when the field is attached to a plane.
 - [] allow multiple fields to be attached at the same time in different locations so that all can be viewed together
 - [] allow plays to be favorited/ teams to be favorited (have this data persist)
+- [] allow player pose animation
+- [] show kickoff and penalty events as 3D text

 ## License